wlads/reefpoints/source/posts/2014-07-25-on-selling-ux.md

 ## Collaboration

 I don't often hear a developer getting frustrated and claiming someone "just doesn't understand software development".
 When a developer is asked to solve a problem, they'll discuss the possibilities and desired outcomes at length with the decision makers before plucking from their understood tools and methods to propose any solutions.
 If they can't or feel uncomfortable, they'll lead you to someone who will, ask for help, or turn the project down if they're in a position to do so.
+There are exceptions to this, of course, such as when code needs to be refactored and the request is denied because it is perceived as not adding immediate value.

 Now, if your work is primarily visual this can be especially difficult.
 Most of the stakeholders will have had vision for their entire lives and trust themselves to judge what they feel is good and bad.
 They have their own tastes, their own definitions of what you do, and their own expectations of the process.